electraone/datafiles/manual/src/developers/midiimplementation.md

 ### Control update
-A call to update the name, color, or visibility of the control.
-Currently, the change is made only at the run-time it means it is lost when the Electra is powered down.
+A call to update the name, color, and visibility of the control.
+Currently, the change is made only at the run-time, it means it is lost when the Electra is powered off.

-#### Request
 ```
 0xF0 0x00 0x21 0x45 0x04 0x07 control-id control-upadate-json-data 0xF7
 ```
 - `0xF0` SysEx header byte
-- `0x00` 0x21 0x45 Electra One MIDI manufacturer Id
+- `0x00` `0x21` `0x45` Electra One MIDI manufacturer Id
 - `0x04` Update command
 - `0x07` Control
 - `control-id` an identifier of the snapshot slot (1 ..
 432)